Best Travel Insurance for Asia

 lightbulb icon

 Adventure activities require specialized coverage.
 Scuba diving, skiing, trekking, and motorcycle travel trigger standard policy exclusions.
-Medical evacuation after these incidents costs $100,000-$200,000.
+Medical evacuation after these incidents costs $100,000 to $200,000.

-Consider travel insurance if you're visiting during monsoon season, traveling to remote areas, planning adventure activities, booking expensive tours months ahead, or visiting countries with limited healthcare infrastructure.
+Travel insurance is worth considering for visits during the monsoon season, travel to remote areas, adventure activities, expensive tours booked months in advance or destinations with limited health care infrastructure.

 Asia Travel Insurance Considerations